+ATTENDANCE PHILOSOPHY:

-ATTENDANCE PHILOSOPHY: Research has proven that academic achievement for each student is enhanced when the student has regular and punctual attendance.
+Research has proven that academic achievement for each student is enhanced when the student has regular and punctual attendance.
 To foster accountability, to match the work environment policies, and to foster learning and understanding, attendance is mandatory in the Vocational Nursing Program.
 Understanding that illnesses and unavoidable problems do arise, the VNP does allow for some absences within the program.
-Faculty do not ask why a student is absent because they are an adult learner (unless COVID-related).
-Faculty also do not allow make-up classes or repeat lectures for students who miss a class; students who are absent should obtain missed information from a fellow classmate.
+Faculty do not ask why a student is absent because they are an adult learner.
+Faculty also do not provide make up classes or repeat lectures for students who miss a class.
+Students who are absent should obtain missed lecture content and information from a fellow classmate.